 I’ve also seen leaders make initiatives vitally urgent too often.
 When this happens individual contributors can feel manipulated and lose trust.
 Establish a sense of urgency and vision when you really need change, not once a quarter.

 You can’t drive significant change alone.
 Make sure you have strong support from key influencers at all levels in your organization.
 I’ve underestimated this one myself.
-On one project, we were doing a platform change and had a great team making good progress.
+On one project, we were doing a platform update and had a great team making good progress.
 But I didn’t work to get support outside the team.
 Other company priorities consumed the expected cavalry before they arrived and eventually pulled resources from our team.

 Simple tools can help you plan for support.
 For example, create a stakeholder map showing the level of support needed, the current level of support, and how the change can benefit them.